Read more about

 Threats to Scotland's Highlands Ecosystems

-The maritime climate of the mountains in the Cairngorms is unusually cold, being situated at a latitude of 57 Degrees North.
+The maritime climate of the mountains in the Cairngorms is unusually cold, being situated at a latitude of 57 degrees North.
 The present global warming is leading to an increase in temperature and rainfall.
 Even though the natural population of birds is not disturbed, plans are underway to put the area under conservation.
-The urban population also threatens the mountainous region of Cairngorms with increased need for recreation, trampling damage and erosion, littering and pollution to water quality.
+The urban population also threatens the mountainous region of Cairngorms with an increased need for recreation, trampling damage and erosion, littering and pollution to water quality.